Quaker762/quaker762.github.io/about.md

 ---

 Hi!
 I'm Jesse!
 I'm a programmer from Melbourne, Australia.
 I love anything to do with embedded systems or 3D Graphics (or a combination of the two!
 GPUS are fun!), or anything computer related.
+I work as an embedded systems programmer at [Analog Devices](https://en.wikipedia.org/wiki/Analog_Devices).

 I work on a few cool projects, some with some really _really_ smart people from around the world.
 Here are some projects that you might like: